thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

 └── ...
 ```

-I like tracking the progress of my scripts (especially the training/fine-tuning) using the command line below on the output log files in the folder you specified with the `-o` flag in your .sh script (live updates with `-f`).
+I like tracking the progress of my scripts (especially the training/fine-tuning) using the command line below on the output log files in the folder you specified with the `-o` flag in your `.sh` script (live updates with `-f`).
 ```bash
 tail -f  /home/ID/storage/STORAGESPACE_NAME/LOGS_FOLDER/prepare_data.oPROCESSID
 ```

-## 4. Launch training or fine-tuning
+## 5. Launch training or fine-tuning

 > **TL;DR** Train/fine-tune on all orthogonal axes and produce model weights (.pth) to be loaded later for inference.

-To launch training/fine-tuning, simply edit your training .sh file (example in submission_scripts folder) and submit with `qsub` like above.
+To launch training/fine-tuning, simply edit your training `.sh` file (example in submission_scripts folder) and submit with `qsub` like above.
 Since the model is essentially 2D, we "slice through" the volumes along each axis for training and validation by specifying along which axis the data loader will sample the 1536 x 1536 x 3 pseudo-volumes used.
 This is done by adding the extension `_xz` and `_zy` at the end of your data ID like shown below (no specification means sampling along the default XY plane).

 ```bash